Dennis-Koch/threadly-streaming/README.md

 with flaw No.1.
 Of course we could adhoc fix this by moving the `setBarState()` invocation into the try section to solve our "transactional" problem.
 An ugly - but admitted truly robust - solution would then look like this:

+### try 3: Without threadly-streaming, but without flaw No.1, No.2 & No.3

 ```java
 var oldFooState = getFooState();
 if (conditionIsSatisfied) {